 The Lord’s Supper is a reminder of what Jesus did in the past, a symbol of our present relationship with him, and a promise of what he will do in the future.
-Let’s review these three aspects.
+Let’s survey these three aspects.

 Memorials of Jesus’ death on the cross

-“In the same way, after the supper he took the cup, saying, ‘This cup is the new covenant in my blood, which is poured out for you’" (v.
-20).
-When we drink a small amount of wine (or grape juice) at the Lord’s Supper, we remember that Jesus’ blood was shed for us, and that his blood signified the new covenant.
+“In the same way, after the supper he took the cup, saying, ‘This cup is the new covenant in my blood, which is poured out for you’” (verse 20).
+When we drink a small amount of wine (or grape juice) at the Lord’s Supper, we remember that Jesus’ blood was shed for us, and that his blood inaugurated the new covenant.
 Just as the old covenant was sealed by the sprinkling of blood, the new covenant was established by Jesus’ blood (Hebrews 9:18-28).

+Paul said, “Whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes” (1 Corinthians 11:26).
+The Lord’s Supper looks back to the death of Jesus Christ on the cross.
 Is Jesus’ death a good thing, or a bad thing?
-There are certainly some very sorrowful aspects to his death, but the bigger picture is that his death is the best news possible.
-It shows how much God loves us—so much that he sent his Son to die for us, so that our sins may be forgiven and we may live forever with him.
+There are some very sorrowful aspects to his death, but the bigger picture is that his death is wonderful news for all of us.
+Jesus is glad that he did it.
+It shows how much God loves us—so much that he sent his Son to die for us, so that our sins would be forgiven and we may live forever with him.

 The ancient Israelites looked back to the Passover events as the defining moment in their history, when their identity as a nation began.
-It was when they escaped death and slavery through the powerful hand of God and were freed to serve the Lord.
+That was when they escaped death and slavery through the intervention of God and they were freed to serve the Lord.
 In the church, we look back to the events surrounding the crucifixion and resurrection of Jesus as the defining moment in our history.
 That is how we escape death and the slavery of sin, and that is how we are freed to serve the Lord.
 The Lord’s Supper is a memorial of this defining moment in our history.

 Our present relationship with Jesus Christ